-Every two years, the company reviews and updates its strategic/corporate risk map, which is submitted to the Board and the Audit and Control Committee for review and consideration.
+Every two to three financial years, the company reviews and updates its strategic/corporate risk map.
+This analysis is presented to the Board and the Audit and Control Committee for their review and consideration.
+Additionally, partial revisions of the risk map may be conducted to focus on specific types of risks that may be more affected by economic, corporate or operational changes resulting from shifts in the economy, stakeholder expectations or sector-specific dynamics.